Tamil is one of the oldest languages in the world. But there is a poor representation of this ancient language at Norwegian public libraries.

 When DsporA Tamil Archive contacted the National Library of Norway, the consultant at the section of legal deposit (pliktavlevering) responded that they do not have many titles in Tamil.
 They showed a great interest in receiving publications and productions.
 When it comes to books, as mentioned earlier, books published in Norway and that are widely available, regardless of whether they have an ISBN or not NB would like to receive them for collection, preservation and accessibility.

-According to the legal deposit act (pliktavlevering), all publications, regardless of medium, published in Norway must be handed into the National Library of Norway.
+According to the legal deposit act (pliktavlevering), all publications, regardless of medium, published in Norway must be handed in to the National Library of Norway.
 This information is given to all publishers (publishing companies and self-publishers) by the NB when they assign ISBNs.
 So it is not certain that everyone who publishes books without ISBNs has received this information about the law.
-Thereby many publications will be missing at the collection of the National Library of Norway.
+Thereby many publications will be missing from the collection of the National Library of Norway.

 The NB conveyed their great interest to take care of these publications!
 And asked DsporA Tamil Archive to help them to spread the information about legal deposit (pliktavlevering).